 Jillian McCleary holds a Master of Arts in Library and Information Science and a Certificate in Museum Studies from the University of Iowa.
 She began working in cultural institutions in 2001 and has held a variety of positions in museums, libraries, and archives.
 As a member of the UAMA staff, she oversees the recently formed Archive of Visual Arts and assists with the Museum’s exhibitions.
 Jillian enjoys working with the extensive collection at the UAMA and loves tracking down answers to difficult research questions.

-Olivia received her B.A. in Studio Art and Art History from the University of Arizona and her M.A. in Art History from the University of Oregon with a focus on the Spanish royal hunting portrait tradition.
-She is currently a Ph.D. student in art history and is interested in female art patronage and early modern print culture.
-Prior to her position at UAMA she taught art history for both high school and college levels and worked at multiple non-profit arts organizations in both Oregon and Arizona.
-She is thrilled to work at UAMA with its superb collection; a resource that she herself utilized as an undergraduate student.
+Olivia Miller received her B.A. in Studio Art and Art History from the University of Arizona and her M.A. in Art History from the University of Oregon.
+In addition to curating a wide range of exhibitions and leading the museum’s docent program, she also serves on the museum’s acquisitions and public art committees.
+She co-runs the Science and Arts Communication Fellowship Program, which is part of an IMLS grant partnership with the Pacific Science Center and the Connor Prairie Interactive History Park.
+Prior to her position at UAMA she taught art history for both high school and college levels and worked at multiple non-profit arts organizations in Oregon and Arizona.
+Currently a Ph.D. student in art history she will write her dissertation on the C. Leonard Pfeiffer Collection, the UAMA’s founding collection.

 Nathan comes to the UAMA with 20 years of art handling and exhibition design experience.
 Prior to joining the Museum in 2014, he was the owner of Borealis Arts, a full-service framing and art care studio.
 Nathan is pursuing a B.S. in Optical Sciences and Engineering, in part to study the ways that light damage to art can be minimized without adversely affecting the viewer’s enjoyment of the artwork.
 “The thing I love most about this institution is that our permanent collection contains very high quality examples of artwork from a wide variety of genres and periods.
 One week I’m installing a Rothko, and the next week I’m framing a collection of works from the 16th century.”